functionally/mantis-oracle/ReadMe.md

 ### Read the oracle.

-Reading the oracle is typically done by another smart contract that needs to use the data in the oracles eUTxO.
+Reading the oracle is typically done by another smart contract that needs to use the data in the oracle's eUTxO.
 For this example, we just use `cardano-cli` to read the oracle.

     cardano-cli transaction build $MAGIC --alonzo-era \
       --protocol-params-file alonzo-purple.protocol \